open-easyrtc/open-easyrtc/docs/easyrtc_client_tutorial.md

 To actually initiate a call to a person, all we need to do is call the easyrtc.call method, passing it the easyrtcid of the person, and three callbacks:

-+ function successCallback(easyrtcid) - called when the initiated succeeded.
++ function successCallback(easyrtcid) - called when the initiation succeeds.
-+
 + function errorCallback(errorCode, errorText) - called on error.
 + function accepted(wasAccepted,easyrtcid) - called to indicate whether the call was accepted or not.